4 Energy Boosters in Pregnancy

 Make Exercise Fun: When you were a child, you naturally got exercise by running around on the playground, playing tag, and riding your bike.
 By applying this childlike approach to exercise, you can make fitness more fun!
 Work out with a friend, play music, and mix it up.

 In our fast-paced society, making time for sleep is essential to feeling alert.
 Even more so when pregnant, and especially postpartum, sleep helps you to be ready to take on the day.
 The key to maintaining energy is getting at least eight to nine hours of good sleep every night.
 This may seem shocking with the majority of the country is running on six hours on average, but you can and need to do it.
 Facilitate sleep by reducing fluids two hours before bed and creating a bedtime ritual.
-Consider taking a bath or shower with lavender oil, followed by stretching and breathing exercises, and a foot and leg massage from your partner.
+Consider taking a bath or shower, followed by stretching and breathing exercises, and a foot and leg massage with a lavender lotion from your partner.

 Anything you eat can be considered energy, so choose wisely.
 Whole foods in their natural states are ideal to get plenty of nutrient and energy-producing substances.
-Avoid fast food and choose to compromise on healthy prepackaged options instead.
-Focus on eating a plate of food that represents every color in the rainbow to get all your macro and micronutrients.
-Consider a whole food prenatal supplement with folate to make up for daily pockets in your nutrition.
+Avoid fast food when possible and choose healthy prepackaged options instead, like nuts over chips.
+Focus on eating a plate of food that represents every color in the rainbow.
+This will help you to get all your macro and micronutrients.
+Consider a whole food prenatal supplement with folate (not folic acid) to make up for daily pockets in your nutrition.

 Along with your food intake, be sure to drink plenty of water.
 Pregnant women especially should drink the recommended eight, eight-ounce glasses of water a day (64 ounces) to keep healthy and maintain stamina.
 Also limit caffeine to one beverage a day in the morning, only if needed.